filemombarbosa/fioriweatherapp/README.md

 $ PORT=[PORT NUMBER] npm start #Or PORT=[PORT NUMBER] node server.js
 ```

-Open the URL shown in the console
+Open the URL shown in the console:
 ```bash
 http://localhost:9091/index.html or http://localhost:[PORT NUMBER]/index.html
 ```

 ## How run the Unit tests
-Run the following command in your console
+Run the following command in your console:
 ```bash
 # Get the url of the Unit Tests runner
 $ npm test
 ```
-Open the URL shown in the console
+Open the URL shown in the console:
 ```bash
 http://localhost:9091/test/unit/unitTests.qunit.html
 ```